Robust Tool Use via Fission-GRPO: Learning to Recover from Execution Errors: Experiments

 \subsection{Error Recovery Analysis}

-To identify the source of performance gains, we decouple the overall success rate into two components: \textit{One-Shot Success} (success achieved without triggering any errors) and \textit{Error Recovery Rate} (conditional probability of success after an error occurs).
+To identify the source of performance gains, we decompose the overall success rate into two components: \textit{One-Shot Success Rate} (success without triggering errors) and \textit{Error Recovery Rate} (success conditioned on the occurrence of an error).